-- Consult a knowledgeable water treatment professional to clean and treat your new cooling tower prior to startup.
+- Consult a knowledgeable water treatment professional to clean and treat your cooling tower.
 See Tower Startup section of this manual. - Cooling towers must be cleaned and disinfected regularly in accordance with ASHRAE Standard 188 and Guideline 12. - Workers performing decontamination procedures must wear personal protective equipment (PPE) as directed by their facility safety officer. - Cooling towers must be visually inspected regularly to assess signs of bacterial growth, appearance of debris and scale on drift eliminators and general operating conditions.
 Refer to ASHRAE Standard 188 and Guideline 12 for specific frequency recommendations. - Replace worn or damaged components.